In page navigation

 - Swing trading.
 This is also a short-term trading strategy, albeit with a slightly longer timeframe than day trading.
 When swing trading crypto, you’re holding for somewhere between one day to a few days, in an effort to profit from price changes, otherwise known as swings.
 CFD brokers will usually charge overnight fees for leaving positions open across multiple days, though.

 - Automated trading.
-This is a way to trade cryptocurrency through computer-generated algorithms, rather than with your own hands.
+This is a way to trade through computer-generated algorithms, rather than with your own hands.
 Technical indicators and statistical arbitrage drive automated crypto trading.
-This is also known as robot trading, and it is worth noting that it’s good to be careful of these platforms, as not all are legitimate.
+These are also known as; bitcoin robots, crypton robots, or robot trading, and it is worth noting that it’s good to be careful of these platforms, as not all are legitimate.

 Each of these strategies offers certain advantages to crypto traders.
 Consider how short you want your trading time horizon to be and whether you want to place your own crypto trades or have a machine do it when deciding which trading method to use.
 If you’d rather buy and hold crypto, that falls more under the category of investing than trading, and can be a profitable venture in its own right if done correctly.